vaxa-tech/autopkg-recipes/README.md

 The goal is to provide a consistent and reliable way to maintain software across our environments, and meet our security and compliance requirements around timely software updates.

-## 📂 Folder Structure

-- **`recipes/`**
-  Contains custom recipes developed specifically for our environment.
-Each application has its own subdirectory to logically group `.download`, `.pkg`, `.munki`, or other recipe types.

-- **`overrides/`**
-  Holds override recipes that customise public recipes with specific settings for our organisation.
-This is used when we need to modify existing community recipes with minor changes (e.g., custom package names or post-processing steps).
-Usually, we'll opt for `/overrides` in our `autopkg` repository rather than here, though.

-- **`SharedProcessors/`**
-  Includes any custom processors that extend AutoPkg’s functionality.
-These can be used to perform unique tasks required by our workflows that are not covered by default AutoPkg processors.
+This repository is referenced by our [AutoPkg setup](https://github.com/vaxa-tech/autopkg), which is in turn used to populate our [Munki environment](https://github.com/vaxa-tech/munki).

 ## 🗂️ Recipe Organisation

-Each application is organised into its own folder under the `recipes/` directory.
+Each application is organised into its own folder under the repo's root directory.
 For example:

 ```
-autopkg-recipes/
+vaxa-tech/autopkg-recipes/
 ├── VLC/
 │ ├── VLC.download.recipe
 │ ├── VLC.pkg.recipe